romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 Ruby is often praised for the massive library of gems developed by its community.
 You and your development team should mainly focus on actual logic without caring about minor but sometimes necessary implementations.
 Gems allows for easy implementation of many features or “bridges” between your app and external services.
 Most of them are free for commercial use!

-Chances are that if you get stuck at developing a certain feature or implementing external application within your app, there should be a ready-to-use gem for it.
+Chances are that if you get stuck at developing a certain feature or implementing external application within your app, there probably already is a ready-to-use gem for it.
 Ruby library makes developers’ lives much easier and significantly reduces required time-to-market.

 There are certainly many other applications and projects where Ruby or Ruby on Rails fit perfectly.
 Check out our list of companies that actively use Rails in their apps and products - [here](<>).